 Jennifer joined Watsi on May 5th, 2016.
-Three years ago, Jennifer became the 3045th member to automatically support a new Watsi patient every month.
-Since then, 3,405 more people have become monthly donors!
-Jennifer's most recent donation supported Edwin, an aspiring engineer from Kenya, to fund a mobility restoring surgery on his foot.
+Four years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Roy, a playful baby boy from Kenya, for corrective surgery to heal his birth condition.

 Jennifer has funded healthcare for 58 patients in 8 countries.